-Under the funding agreement with the Secretary of State, the Academy was subject to a limit on the amount of GAG it could carry forward at 31 August 2021.
-Note 3 discloses whether the limit was exceeded.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2022.

 18. Statement of funds (continued)

 Comparative information in respect of the preceding year is as follows: